Recovering the homology of immersed manifolds: Preliminaries

-A persistence module $\V$ is said to be {\em $q$-tame} if for every $s,t \in T$ such that $s < t$, the map $v_s^t$ is of finite rank.
-The $q$-tameness of a persistence module ensures that we can define a notion of persistence diagram \cite{Chazal_Persistencemodules}.
-Moreover, given two $q$-tame persistence modules $\V, \W$ with persistence diagrams $D(\V), D(\W)$, the so-called isometry theorem states that $d_b(D(\V), D(\W)) = d_i(\V, \W)$, where $d_b(\cdot,\cdot)$ denotes the bottleneck distance between diagrams \cite[Theorem~4.11]{Chazal_Persistencemodules}.
+More generally, the persistence module $(\V, \vbb)$ is said to be {\em $q$-tame} if for every $s,t \in T$ such that $s < t$, the map $v_s^t$ has finite rank.
+The $q$-tameness of a persistence module ensures that we can still define a notion of persistence barcode, even though the module may not be decomposable into interval modules.
+Moreover, the isometry theorem still holds \cite{Chazal_Persistencemodules}.